renatocaliari/contornos/docs/en/apps.md

 People present respond.

-It may be something the person is already doing well, but wants to focus more.
+It may be something the person is already doing well, but you wish the person could focus more.

 #### Allocation decision stage
 The average score obtained in the "Allocation Thermometer Internship" is shared with the person being evaluated and other participants.